Segmented Operations using Matrix Multiplications

-Given the definition of the MMV-RAM model, we next design and analyze algorithms, starting with segmented operations.~\Cref{alg:segmscan} is an MMV-RAM segmented scan algorithm that executes (speculative) unsegmented scan operations using the MMU, and then efficiently corrects the mispeculated scans with the vector unit.
-The following theorem, which is proved in~\Cref{sec:seg_scan:analysis}, summarizes its analysis. \begin{theorem}[Informal version of Theorem \ref{theorem:segmented_scan_complexity_mmvram}] Given a value vector $\vecx$ with bounded integer elements $|\vecx(i)|\leq M$, and a boolean vector $\vecf$, both of size $n$, \Cref{alg:segmscan} computes the segmented scan $\vecz$ of $\vecx$ over $\vecf$.
-Assuming that in MMV-RAM a single matrix multiplication between two $n\times s$ and $s\times s$ matrices requires $\OO(ns^2)$ operations (work), the algorithm requires: \begin{itemize} \item $\OO(\log_s(n))$ steps, \item $\OO\left(nB(s+\frac{B}{s})\right)$ total work, \end{itemize} where $B$ is the number of bits-per-element.
-On the contrary, any algorithm that uses only the vector unit and executes work that scales polynomially in $n$ requires $\Omega\left( \frac{\log(n)}{\log(\log(n))}\right)$ steps. \end{theorem}
+Given the definition of the MMV-RAM model, we next design and analyze algorithms, starting with segmented operations.
+We first observe that these operations can be written as compositions of elementary parallel primitives, which lead to our main Algorithms \ref{alg:scd} and \ref{alg:sscr}.
+Our analysis indicates that by exploiting the \ac{MMU} of MMV-RAM we can obtain provable theoretical speed-ups against vector-only implementations.
+Our main resuls are summarized in the following informal theorem. \begin{theorem}[Informal, see Thms.\@ \ref{theorem:scd_sscr_complexity_mmvram} and \ref{theorem:segmented_scan_complexity_mmvram}] In MMV-RAM, there exist algorithms for segmented sum and scan of length $n$, which require: